kevin700brands/github-workflow/README.md

 Why not push directly to main?
 Just don't :)

 5).
-Create a Pull Request, see it here [how to create a pull request](https://opensource.com/article/19/7/create-pull-request-github)
-If you'll see a word says "Able to merge" then your branch is in best state.
-Congrats!
+Create a Pull Request, see it here [how to create a pull request](https://opensource.com/article/19/7/create-pull-request-github). _If you'll see a word says "Able to merge" then your branch is in best state.
+Congrats!_

 ## Conclusion